Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 Q: Is it safe for me to go outside or should I avoid public spaces?
 Should I wear a mask?
 Should I wear gloves?

-Wearing cloth face coverings in public settings is also mandatory or highly recommended for all individuals, and transplant candidates and recipients should follow that guidance.
+Wearing cloth face coverings in all public settings is also mandatory or highly recommended for all individuals, and transplant candidates and recipients should follow that guidance.

-Q: What is social distancing?
+Q: What is social distancing and who should be doing this?

 Q: Am I at higher risk of getting COVID-19?